 have left care under an adoption order, child arrangements order, or a special guardianship order.

-At Your Co-op Little Pioneers we won't charge you for any meals your little one has with us during sessions using supported childcare funding.
+At Little Pioneers, if you're taking up a fully funded space with only supported funding we won't charge you for any meals or consumables your little one has with us.

 Making your funded hours work for you.

 Our nurseries operate all year round (some do offer term time only places) - using 15 hours funding across 52 weeks of the year, gives you 11 hours per week or 570 hours per year.
-This works out as 1 full day or 2 half days of funded childcare (please note some local authorities restrict the amount of funding you take to 10 hours per day).
+This works out as 1 full day or 2 half days of funded childcare (please note some local authorities restrict the amount of funding you take to 10 hours per day and/or the number of weeks it can be spread over).